cognizant-ai-labs/muir-release/datasets/synthetic/README.md

-This directory contains python pickle versions of the synthetic multi-task learning dataset introduced in the paper
+This directory contains python pickle versions of the synthetic multi-task learning dataset introduced in the following paper:

 Zhuoliang Kang, Kristen Grauman, and Fei Sha.
 Learning with Whom to Share in Multi-task Feature Learning.
 International Conference on Machine Learning (ICML), 2011.